Scientists want to count Siberia's elusive, endangered snow leopards

 An NBC News crew following a ranger to one camera location had to scramble 700 feet up a frozen mountain river where one misstep would send climbers sliding down to the steppe on the horizon.

 The most important part is not pictures, but poop.
-Leopard excrement collected and placed into "VIP bags" on game trails is analyzed for DNA that identifies not only individual leopards but their kinship.
+Leopard excrement collected and placed into "zip bags" on game trails is analyzed for DNA that identifies not only individual leopards but their kinship.

 The method is not entirely unique — it is being used in another form to track tigers in India — but Russian scientists hope to perfect it so that it can be used for all snow leopard surveys from China to Tajikistan.